If you are serious about increasing your organic traffic then you need to pay attention to your WordPress SEO.

 Now Google will check your sitemap file and start crawling and indexing all the links listed in your sitemap.

 This means from now whenever you publish a new post or page on your site, Google can easily find and index your page in search engine.

 Helpful resource – The Definitive Guide to Google Search Console – SEMrush

 Do social signal really impact your WordPress SEO?

 Well, the relationship between Social shares and SEO isn’t at all clear cut…

 Some SEO experts completely disagree that Social signals are ranking factors while some SEO experts agree with social signals such as likes and shares are related to webpage ranking.

-A recent experiment done by Hootsuite also shows there is a positive correlation between social engagements and change in rank.
+A recent experiment done by Hootsuite also shows there is a positive correlation between social engagements and change in the ranking of a page.

 The best thing you can do to encourage your readers to share your content on social media is adding the Social share buttons to your site.